maximbaz/wluma/README.md

 ## Installation

-On Arch Linux you can use [wluma](https://aur.archlinux.org/packages/wluma/) package.
+On Arch Linux you can use [wluma](https://aur.archlinux.org/packages/wluma/) or [wluma-git](https://aur.archlinux.org/packages/wluma-git/) packages.

 Alternatively, build using `make build` and install via `sudo make install`.

+## Permissions

+In order to access backlight devices, `wluma` must either run as `root`, or preferrably instead you should add your user to `video` group (and possibly reboot thereafter).

 ## Run